Appeasement: Abyssinia crisis

-Italian Prime Minister Benito Mussolini had imperial ambitions in Abyssinia.
+Benito Mussolini had imperial ambitions in Abyssinia.
 Italy was already in possession of the neighbouring Eritrea and Somalia.
 In December 1934, there was a clash between Royal Italian Army and Imperial Ethiopian Army troops at Walwal, near the border between British and Italian Somaliland, in which Italian troops took possession of the disputed territory, and about 150 Abyssinians and 50 Italians were killed.
 Italy demanded apologies and compensation from Abyssinia, which appealed to the League, with Emperor Haile Selassie famously appealing in person to the assembly in Geneva.
 The League persuaded both sides to seek a settlement under the Italo-Ethiopian Treaty of 1928, but Italy continued troop movements, and Abyssinia appealed to the League again.
 In October 1935 Mussolini launched an attack on Abyssinia.
-The League declared Italy to be the aggressor and imposed sanctions, but coal and oil were not included since blocking them, it was thought, would provoke war.
+The League declared Italy to be the aggressor and imposed sanctions, but coal and oil were not included since blocking them was thought, would provoke war.
 Albania, Austria and Hungary refused to apply sanctions, and Germany and the United States were not in the League.
 Nevertheless, the Italian economy suffered.
-The League considered closing off the Suez Canal, which would have stopped arms to Abyssinia, but, thinking that would be too harsh a measure, failed to do so.
+Britain considered closing off the Suez Canal, which would have stopped arms to Abyssinia, but thinking that would be too harsh a measure, failed to do so.